Comprehensive strategic partnerships of Vietnam: United Kingdom

 Within the framework of the official visit to the United Kingdom from September 8–12, 2010, on the afternoon of September 8 (dawn Hanoi time), in London, Deputy Prime Minister, Minister of Foreign Affairs Phạm Gia Khiêm held talks with British Foreign Minister William Hague.
 Immediately after the talks, the two sides signed a Joint Declaration officially upgrading Vietnam-UK relations to a strategic partnership, creating a framework for the comprehensive development of bilateral relations.

 On September 30, 2020, Issued a new Joint Statement on Strategic Partnership with 7 priority areas of cooperation, affirming the direction of elevating relations to a higher level in the next 10 years.

 On December 29, 2020, the two sides officially signed the Free Trade Agreement (FTA) on the principle of inheriting the UKVFTA.

-At the invitation of Prime Ministe Keir Starmer, General Secretary Tô Lâm and his wife Spouse of the General Secretary Ngô Phương Ly, along with a high-ranking Vietnamese delegation, paid an official visit to the United Kingdom from October 28 to 30, 2025.
+At the invitation of Prime Minister Keir Starmer, General Secretary Tô Lâm and his wife Spouse of the General Secretary Ngô Phương Ly, along with a high-ranking Vietnamese delegation, paid an official visit to the United Kingdom from October 28 to 30, 2025.
 This is the first visit by the General Secretary of the Communist Party of Vietnam to the UK in 12 years, on the occasion of the two countries celebrating the 15th anniversary of the establishment of the Strategic Partnership (2010-2025).
-On the afternoon of October 29, Prime Ministe Keir Starmer chaired the welcoming ceremony and held talks with General Secretary Tô Lâm.
+On the afternoon of October 29, Prime Minister Keir Starmer chaired the welcoming ceremony and held talks with General Secretary Tô Lâm.
 The two leaders issued a Joint Statement on upgrading the Vietnam-UK relationship to a Comprehensive Strategic Partnership.